Rigidity Conjectures: Preliminaries

-which we call the isomorphism induced by $\phi$. \begin{remark} If a net in $A$ strictly converges to an element of $A$, then it converges in norm.
+\end{itemize} We say that $\mathcal Q(A)$ and $\mathcal Q(B)$ are algebraically isomorphic if there is an algebraically trivial isomorphism between them. \end{definition} \begin{remark} If a net in $A$ strictly converges to an element of $A$, then it converges in norm.
 Therefore a norm continuous map $\overline{aAa}\to\overline{bBb}$ is automatically strictly continuous.
-On the other hand, even when $1-a\in A$ and $1-b\in B$, an isomorphism does not necessarily maps strictly convergent sequences to strictly convergent sequences.
+On the other hand, even when $1-a\in A$ and $1-b\in B$, an isomorphism between $\overline{aAa}$ and $\overline{bBb}$ does not necessarily maps strictly convergent sequences to strictly convergent sequences, and therefore might not extend to an isomorphism at the level of the multiplier algebra.